 As US strategic bombers and special forces deploy at British air bases, the UK is yet again getting sucked into a major war in the Middle East.
 Richard Reeve examines how London’s delusions of status and influence condemn it to repeating past mistakes and exacerbating dangerous crises.
 Whether Keir Starmer admits it or not, the … Continue reading Puppetry of the Heinous: Dependence and delusion in UK defence strategy

-How Europe should respond to Trump’s threats over Greenland
+How Europe Should Respond to Trump’s Threats over Greenland

 The crisis over Greenland marks the greatest possibility of rupture in trans-Atlantic relations since NATO’s foundation.
 Ian Davis considers how European states might respond to US sanctions and potential annexation of Greenland, arguing that planning should start now for a post-NATO security architecture in Europe and the Arctic.
-On 17 January, US President Donald Trump … Continue reading How Europe should respond to Trump’s threats over Greenland
+On 17 January, US President Donald Trump … Continue reading How Europe Should Respond to Trump’s Threats over Greenland

 Strategising for Peace in the New Age of Empire